PIECEWISE FUNCTION: How to Graph Piecewise Defined Functions? Brief Introduction, Examples and Uses:-

 Example#3

-The H be the function defined by;
+The H is the function defined by;

 Determine the domain and range of H and sketch its graph.